BioHomogenizer Operating Instructions

-- Chop or cut tissue into small pieces (approximately 1mm in length) using a scalpel, safety razor blade or scissors.
-Especially relevant when isolation of nucleic acids is the objective, if your sample is already stored prefrozen do not thaw the tissue sample.
-Instead, cryopulverize the sample (see BioPulverizer).
+- Chop or cut tissue into small pieces (< 5 mm in size) using a scalpel, safety razor blade, or scissors.
+Especially relevant when the isolation of nucleic acids is the goal, if a tissue sample is large and is stored prefrozen do not thaw the sample.
+Instead, break the sample into small pieces by cryopulverization (see BioPulverizer).

-- Place tissue in homogenizing vessel containing the equivalent of 3 to 10 tissue-volumes of homogenizing medium.
+- Place the tissue in a homogenizing vessel containing the equivalent of 3 to 10 tissue volumes of the homogenizing medium.

-- Lower the the probe into tissue suspension, turn on the BioHomogenizer, and operate for 5 seconds to 2 minutes using an up-and-down dabbing motion.
+Lower the probe into the tissue suspension before turning on the BioHomogenizer and operate for 5 seconds to 2 minutes using an up-and-down dabbing motion.
 Do not immerse the probe more than one-half its length into the homogenization solution.
-Use lower speeds for subcellular particle preparation and maximum motor speed for biochemical or macromolecule extractions.
-If desired, the homogenizing vessel can be placed in an ice bath during homogenization.
-The BioHomogenizer can be stand-mounted using a tri-clamp and ring-stand.
-This is convenient when processing numerous samples.
+Use lower speeds for subcellular particle preparation and maximum motor speed for biochemical extractions.
+When processing numerous samples, the BioHomogenizer can be stand-mounted using a tri-clamp and ring-stand.

 - To avoid splashing, turn off the Tissue-Tearor before withdrawing from the homogenizing vessel.

-- Place the BH upright in a stand when not being used so that liquids wisthin the probe can drain out.
-Do not place it on its side.
+- Place the BH upright in its stand when not being used so that any liquids that have worked their way inside the probe can drain out.
+Do not leave it positioned on its side.

 Prompt cleaning of the BioHomogenizer is important.
-Many biological materials and extraction media are surprisingly corrosive, even if the probe is stainless steel.
-If biomaterial gets into the upper part of the probe and into the motor, the lower motor bearing will be destroyed.
-Between repetitive sample processing, the unit can be superficially cleaned by briefly operating the TT in a vessel containing water or detergent.
-At the end of the work day, unscrew the outer part (stator) by turning clockwise (it's left-hand threaded) and wash in detergent, dry the parts and reassemble the stator.
-If desired, the lower parts of the probe (stator and rotor) can be removed from the motor unit and autoclaved.
-The rest of the probe (shaft) cannot be autoclaved.
-Instead, wipe it down with a 1 to 10 dilution of household bleach followed with a sterile water. rinse
+Biological material and extraction media can be surprisingly corrosive, even if the probe is stainless steel.
+If biomaterial gets into the upper part of the probe and into the motor, its lower motor bearing may be destroyed.
+Between repetitive processing samples, the unit can be superficially cleaned by briefly sequentially operating the BioHomogenizer in one or more vessels containing water.
+At the end of the work, unscrew the outer part (stator) located at the lower part of the probe shaft by turning it clockwise (it has a left-handed thread), pull off the rotor and clean them in detergent.
+When dry reassemble them on the probe shaft.
+The stator and rotor can be autoclaved but the rest of the probe (probe shaft) cannot be autoclaved.
+Instead, wipe it down with a 1 to 10 dilution of household bleach followed by a sterile water rinse.

-From time to time remove the stator and rotor, hold the BH up-side-down and add a single drop of mineral oil to the probe shaft.
+From time to time remove the stator and rotor, hold the BH upside-down and add a single drop of mineral oil to the probe shaft.
 Do not use a petroleum-based lubricant.
-Run the BH in this position for 30 seconds.
-Wipe away excess lubricant.
-Reattach the rotor and stator to the shaft.
+Run the BH in this inverted position for 30 seconds.
+Wipe away any excess lubricant and reattach the rotor and stator to the shaft.